shchukin-alex/articles/GCD/2-QOS/QOS.md

 finish
 ```

-We can execute DispatchWorkItem manually using `perform` method as well:
+We can also execute DispatchWorkItem manually using `perform` method:
 ```swift
 let workItem = DispatchWorkItem {
     print("test")